 Uneven Terrain: The Rumble Fish feels pretty good in uneven snow.
 It can charge through crud and over smaller bumpy snow.
 In bumps that require quick turning you have to be on top of it and tell it what to do.
 If you don’t, it can get away from you.

 Powder: For a true twin, this board rode great in powder.
 I think the mix of medium flex and the reverse camber in the tip and tail kept it afloat rather easy for a shorter board.
 It doesn’t have much room for setting it back, so this board is more for the rider that likes to stay centered all the time even in powder.

 Switch: Rides great switch.

-Pipe: Didn’t get to try it in the pipe, but I think it would ride great.
-The added edge hold from the EQ sidecut along with the camber underfoot should make for a stable and fun pipe board.
+Pipe: Rides great in the pipe.
+The added edge hold from the EQ side-cut along with the camber underfoot make for a stable and fun pipe board.

 Salomon Rumble Fish Specs